How to Remove Pet Urine from Carpet

 They're cute, cuddly, and absolutely your very best friend, right?
-But when it comes to their little mess's pet urine in carpet can prove to be one of the more difficult stains to get out.
-In this short article we will walk you through how to remove a pet urine stain from your carpet.
+But when it comes to their little messes, pet urine in carpet can prove to be one of the more difficult stains to get out.
+In this short article we will walk you through exactly how to remove those stubborn pet urine stains from your carpet.

 The above steps should remove the pet urine stain from the carpet and the pad but if the stain is still visible after drying, mist a light mist of 3% concentration hydrogen peroxide onto the area.
 Do not over wet the carpet; we are now working with the surface fibers only to remove any yellowish staining.
 Using a clean, white, absorbent cloth blot or wipe the stain from the outside working your way in.
 Repeat until the stain is gone.